 About special education teachers

-- what school staff need to do to meet the Disability Standards for Education
+- meeting the Disability Standards for Education

-Special education teachers can be support teachers, classroom teachers, teachers who work across several different schools or teachers who work with community groups or in community programs.
+Specialist education teachers work in special schools, special education units in mainstream schools, mainstream classrooms and other settings.
+They can be support teachers, classroom teachers, teachers who work across several different schools or teachers who work with community groups or in community programs.